 Sierra Trading Post was able to capture 35% more traffic and boost conversions by 500% after integrating dynamic remarketing ads into their overall Google Ads strategy.
 Netshoes used dynamic remarketing to double their campaign ROI and achieve a 30% increase in revenue while doubling CTR.
 In a third case study published by Google, Campmor launched a dynamic remarketing campaign that helped it achieve 300% greater CTR and 37% lower CPC compared to the prior six-month period.

-Thanks for checking out our beginner’s guide to dynamic remarketing ads in 2021.
+Thanks for checking out our beginner’s guide to dynamic remarketing ads.